21 – Other business

 In the weeks preceding this contract I had to work tirelessly to get a new contract.
 I tried a lot of my known contacts with software developers in the Netherlands but that did not work out.
 Eventually I got my ‘gig’ accounts up n running again on platforms like Upwork and Fiverr, and there I had more success.

 These international gigs nets me less revenue than the usual ‘local’ contracts, but they are much more flexible and way more suited for remote work.
-I like these international contracts, they suit my needs much better.
+The lower revenue is a thing mostly because I still need to invest a lot of time on acquisition and its harder to recoup that time on smaller gigs.

 Back to game development

-So when will I get back to development on my games?
-Well, it depends on two factors: 1) I have to replenish my financial buffers, and 2) Tevent has yet to launch their platform, so there is pressure to deliver.
+I am currently not working on game development, and that’s bothering me.
+So I was thinking about that the other day: when will I get back to development on my games?
+Well, it depends on two factors: 1) I have to replenish my financial buffers, and 2) other contractual obligations come first, Tevent has yet to launch their platform so there is pressure to deliver.

 So, stay tuned!
 See you next week.